Showplace

 Showplace is a 3D computer graphics program.
 It was released in the 1990s by Pixar with versions for Apple Macintosh and Microsoft Windows.
 The Mac version was co-developed by Phil Beffrey and Dana Batali.
 Version 1.0 sold for US$995.
-It would create a basic primate model, from which the user could change model surfaces and set lighting and camera angles.
-Version 2.0, which cost $495–695, provided additional modeling tools for users call Clip Objects Library and require Pixar's Renderman for render images.
-Users can import model from other software by use file RIB format.
+It would create a basic model, from which the user could change model surfaces and set lighting and camera angles.
+Version 2.0, which cost $495–695, provided additional modeling tools for users called Clip Objects Library and required Pixar's Renderman for rendering images.
+Users can import models from other software by using RIB-format files.